An Alien Concept?

 But we live in Charlbury which is in West Oxfordshire District NOT Cherwell - so did you spot any differences?!

-In WODC we CAN put textiles and shoes in our black recycling boxes.
+In WODC we CAN recycle textiles and shoes.
 Pair up shoes first and put clean, dry textiles, including clothes, curtains, sheets, towels and blankets in an untied bag on top of our blue-lidded bin.

 Check below if you are throwing things out as waste in your light grey bin that COULD be recycled!

-West Oxfordshire District Council is reponsible for collecting our residual household waste (i.e. which cannot be recycled) in the light grey bin, it is collected fortnightly alternating with the collection of our garden waste in the dark grey bin.
+West Oxfordshire District Council is reponsible for collecting our residual household waste (i.e. which cannot be recycled) in the light grey bin, it is collected fortnightly alternating with the blue-lidded recycling bin.
 Oxfordshire County Council is responsible for disposal of this residual household waste and since Autumn 2014, everything in the light grey bin is sent to the energy from waste facility at Ardley rather than landfilled.